 Dental Implants Surgery

-Performed in stages, the dental implant surgery is an outpatient procedure.
 Here is an example of the stages of dental implant surgery:

-- The bad tooth is extracted.
+- The bad tooth/ teeth are extracted.

 - If necessary, bone grafting is performed to prepare the jawbone for the implant.

 - The implant post is placed in the jawbone after it heals (if grafting was needed).

 - A couple months are needed for the implant to fuse to the bone.

 - The healing cap abutment is placed with a minor procedure.
 (If not placed at time of implant surgery)